 Having a good social media strategy will also help you know what content to create for your audience.
 Which will mean delivering high value content that keeps them coming back for more, and keeps them engaged and taking action.

 As social media platforms have grown over the years, the teams working behind the scenes have had to take steps to make sure people stick around after they’ve signed up.
 After all, social media platforms are businesses that rely on people being there to advertise to.

 This has led to a change in how the platforms work.
+Bringing in the allusive algorithm.
 Long gone are the days of feeds being filled with updates about Karen’s plan to cook pasta for dinner or how Kevin has spotted some rain outside the window.
 People want to see higher quality content than this and that’s where algorithms come into play.